Athletic Training Services

 What Is an Athletic Trainer?

 Athletic trainers prevent, assess and help treat on-field sports injuries.
 They undergo rigorous training in musculoskeletal injuries and must pass a certification exam.
-Trainers also must stay current on the latest prevention and care methods.
+Athletic trainers also must stay current on the latest prevention and care methods.

 Joe DiMaggio Children’s Hospital has launched a online training initiative with the U.S. Center for SafeSport® (the Center), which is an independent nonprofit organization responsible for responding to and preventing emotional, physical, and sexual misconduct and abuse in the U.S. Olympic and Paralympic Movement.
 The Center also serves as an educational resource for sports organizations at all levels, from recreational sports organizations to professional leagues.
 All Joe DiMaggio Children’s Hospital athletic trainers complete this training annually.